Madelene/100-days-of-code/log.md

 you can do blah.status in order to get the value of a status, for example.
 - learned that .get() and grabbing a value with [] are the same, but the .get() allows you to return a default value
+- Had some downtime, so read through the Python documentation and did some Python on Codecademy

 **Thoughts:**
 - Better day!
 Working on another task/updating our code to reflect a v3 for an external api